Geodan/pg2b3dm/styling.md

 - Alpha: 0 (hardcoded)

-Alternative option is to specify a shader per triangle in the ShadersColumn.
+Alternative option is to specify a shader using the ShadersColumn.

 Shaderscolumn is a column of type json.
 In this json document the shaders are defined like PbrMetallicRoughness and PbrSpecularGlossiness.
 Note: PbrSpecularGlossiness is deprecated by Khronos, so advise is to use PbrMetallicRoughness.